 In addition to investments, a way to become more financially sound is to pay off debts.
 You might pay off credit card debts or even the mortgage on your home.
-Living debt free can give you more disposable income for the things that you need and want.
+Living debt-free can give you more disposable income for what you need and want.

 Most personal injury settlements require the victim to agree to release future claims against the responsible party.
-That means that if your injuries get worse in the future, you’re going to need to cover the expenses yourself.
-Life insurance can be a valuable tool to ensure that your family is taken care of in any circumstance.
+That means that if your injuries get worse in the future, you will need to cover the expenses yourself.
+Life insurance from a life insurance company can be a valuable tool to ensure that your family is taken care of in any circumstance.

 You can use your settlement to get additional education.
 You might pursue an education that allows you to train for a new career.
 You might be able to increase your income and find a new profession that you enjoy.

 Before you begin any educational pursuit, be sure to do your research.
 Study the career outlook for the program that you’re considering.
-Making sure that your program is going to provide the return you’re looking for can help you ensure that your education is a sound investment with your personal injury settlement.
+Making sure that your program will provide the return you’re looking for can help you ensure that your education is a sound investment with your personal injury settlement.

 A financial professional can help you determine the best investment plan for your settlement.
-They can help you evaluate your risk tolerance and your needs to determine the best course of action.
-Having someone on your side who is experienced with lump-sum funds or monthly payments can help you understand how to use your settlement to your advantage.
+Experts can help you evaluate your risk tolerance and needs to determine the best course of action.
+Having someone on your side who has experience with lump-sum funds or monthly payments can show you how to use your settlement to your advantage

 How an Attorney Can Help

-They can also help you understand the tax consequences of your settlement.
-At each turn, your attorney can help you understand the best course of action to make the most of your personal injury claim.
+The personal injury lawyers at Adam S. Kutner & Associate can provide legal advice and help you understand the tax consequences of your personal injury case and settlement.
+Your attorney can help you understand the best course of action and guide you through the process to make the most of your personal injury claim.